 - Britton Goodale of the Tanguay lab has been selected to receive the 2013 OSU Women's Center Student Award in the graduate student category.
 The highly competitvie award was created to recognize female graduate students who have excelled in the areas of course work, research, publications, and leadership.

 - Cory Gerlach has been awarded an Undergraduate Research, Innovation, Scholarship and Creativity awards for his proposed project: "Defining the Toxicity of Flame Retardants".
-This work will be conducted over the 2013 term and mentored by Dr. Robert Tanguay.
+This work will be conducted over the 2013 term and mentored by Dr. Robyn Tanguay.

 - Andy Larkin of the Baird lab has been selected to present in the first annual University-wide "Scholars Insight" event, a graduate student competition to communicate research impact.
 The working title of his presentation is "Developing smartphone apps for predicting and preventing exposure to atmospheric pollutants."